 Defense Stocks vs the S&P 500: 25 Years of Returns

-Every Middle East flare-up sends defense stocks higher.
-The Iran strikes in February 2026 added another double-digit move to a sector that has been quietly compounding for two and a half decades.
+Every Middle East flare-up sends defense stocks higher, at least for a while.
+The Iran strikes in February 2026 produced exactly that kind of spike before it reversed, but the sector has still quietly compounded for two and a half decades.
 We already covered the 2026 conflict-driven rally in detail.
 This post zooms out and asks the longer question: how have defense stocks actually performed against the S&P 500 since 2000?

 The answer is more nuanced than the headlines suggest.
 Some defense names crushed the index.
 Others trailed it.
 And the timing of when you bought mattered enormously.